marianhlavac/marianhlavac-cz/index.md

 ### Development Techniques & Project Management
-Regarding to good development practices, 'clean commit history', 'code review', 'continuous integration', or 'automation' --- those are terms that I like more than I like eating a dessert after a lunch.
+Regarding to good development practices, 'clean commit history', 'code review', 'continuous integration', or 'automation' --- those are some of the terms that I like more than I like eating a dessert after a lunch.
 And I really like having a dessert after a lunch.

 I also like **open-source** and non-proprietary solutions,